apertureless/vue-chartjs/docs/guide/README.md

 ### Chart with props

 Your goal should be to create reusable chart components.
 For this purpose, you should utilize Vue.js props to pass in your options and your chart data.
-This way the chart itself does not care, about fetching data and is only for presentation.
+This way, the chart itself does not hold an opinion about fetching data and is only for presentation.

-First, create your component
+First, create your component:

 ```js
 import { Line } from 'vue-chartjs'